lfishRhungry/zbanner/README.md

 5. Use `--interactive` to also print result to cmdline while saving to file.

+6. Use `--nostatus` to switch off status printing.

+7. Use `--ndjson-status` to get status in details.

 # Authors

 This tool created by Robert Graham: